true-while/AzureFastStartForIoT/Connected Campus/README.md

 ========================================

 * Ensure your local development machine is setup according to these instructions: [Azure IoT Development machine setup](../IoT Developer Setup.docx?raw=true)
-* Part of the above document describes installing the "Device Explorer" tool - make sure that you follow these instructions as you'll need that tool later on.
+* Part of the above document describes installing the "Device Explorer" tool - make sure that you *do* follow these instructions as you'll need that tool later on.
+* Ensure you have installed the [Connected Service for Azure IoTHub Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=MicrosoftIoT.ConnectedServiceforAzureIoTHub)
 * Ensure you have [followed the instructions](https://developer.microsoft.com/en-us/windows/iot/docs/iotdashboard) to __Use the Windows 10 IoT Core Dashboard__ to setup your Raspberry Pi.

 *Note about setting up Wi-Fi on the RPi:* IoT Dashboard shows all available networks that your PC has previously connected to.
 If you don’t see your desired Wi-Fi network on the list, ensure you’re connected to it on your PC.
 If you uncheck the Wi-Fi box when writing the Windows 10 IoT Core image onto your SD card, you must connect an Ethernet cable to your board after flashing.
 Wether using Wi-Fi or Ethernet, your device will recieve an IP via DHCP at start up.